Women’s Security After War: Protection and Punishment in eastern Democratic Republic of Congo

 The central argument of this book is that armed conflict fosters protective masculine norms that, in turn, affect how communities socially sanction or punish local crimes, including violence against women.
 Drawing insights from feminist theory, economics, social psychology and political science, the theory of protective masculine norms describes a process by which the gendered nature of protection and exigencies of community security lead communities to choose more severe punishment for public crimes deemed to threaten their communities.
 Protection tradeoffs, however, also lead people to choose less severe punishment for other “private” crimes.

 I derive and examine the observable implications of this theory in the context of eastern DR Congo, a place where there are high levels of violence against women that has also been exposed to high levels of insecurity associated with armed violence in the distant and recent past.
-Chapter 1 lays the framework for the dissertation; describing the social nature of violence against women, processes of norm change, the research approach, and the derivation of protective masculine norms theory.
+Chapter 1 lays the framework for the argument; describing the social nature of violence against women, processes of norm change, the research approach, and the derivation of protective masculine norms theory.
 Then, because protective masculine norms are broadly shared across societies, Chapter 2 investigates the nature of war, law, and punishment processes in eastern DR Congo to understand how the theory and findings travel to other contexts.

 Chapter 3 motivates the theory of protective masculine norms by providing the empirical foundation for differentiating between forms of violence against women and placing them in a framework with other crimes.
 Contrary to prominent theories about empowerment, backlash and violent masculinities; armed conflict fails to affect preferences for punishing rape and domestic violence in a unidirectional way.
 Armed conflict increases how severely people prefer to punish rape and stealing, but decreases how severely people prefer to punish domestic violence.
 The qualitative evidence underscores the relevance of disaggregating crimes against women in terms of public community threats and private crimes.